hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Quiskwe {kIskwë} –** whoever

 *For saying sentences like “I don't see (any)thing”, you can say “ne vido ject”, it's used “ject” in these cases when in negative sentences.
-But a better way of expressing would be “vido neid” (“I see nothing”).*
+But a better way of expressing would be “vido neid”* (“I see nothing”)*.
+When we talk about persons we use the word “anghen”.*

 **Ma? {ma} –** why?